JasmeenKhan786/Storyline/plot.md

 Once upon a time there was a teacher called Jasmeen and she had many students.
 They did not work on their projects and she was very sad.
+Then a miracle happened, the students got motivated by her work and started working on their projects.
+She was happy that her work started paying off.
+YOyoyoyoyo